Home Sewer Maintenance

 Yes!
 Do not dispose of Fats, Oil & Grease (known as FOG) down any sink drain or the toilet inside your home.

-Dry wipe or scrape pans, pots and plates prior to washing them.
-Put this food material into your trash.
-Limiting what you put down your drain will help keep your sanitary service flowing freely and working properly.
-Materials such as sanitary napkins, bandages, coffee grounds, eggshells, kitty litter, paper towels, diapers or any items that will not totally dissolve should be disposed of in your trash.
-Dispose of hazardous materials such as motor oil, transmission fluid, anti-freeze, paint, turpentine and caustic household cleaners at proper hazardous waste collection sites.
+Wipe or scrape plates, pots & pans before washing them, placing this food material in the trash.
+Limiting what goes down your drain will help keep your sanitary service working properly.
+Sanitary napkins, bandages, coffee grounds, eggshells, kitty litter, diapers or any items that will not totally dissolve should be placed in your trash.
+Hazardous materials such as motor oil, transmission fluid, anti-freeze, paint, turpentine and household cleaners should be properly disposed of at hazardous waste collection sites.
 Be careful what you put down your drain!

 What kinds of problems do Fat, Oil and Grease (FOG) cause?